I tested the iconic La Pavoni Professional espresso machine – it's a treat, even for the experts

 After waiting for five minutes, the machine had achieved perfect pressure.
 The more water you add in (max 8 cups) the longer it will take, so if you're in a hurry, add one cup in.
 I let some of the false pressure out, whilst being careful not to touch the hot main body, and then pulled the lever to extract my espresso shot.

 This came out quite quickly and it made two faultless shots of coffee.
 The crema was thick and hazelnutty, the espresso was a very drinkable temperature, and they were each packed with nutty chocolatey flavors.
 This was a true success.
-I had to sweat through a complicated set-up, but once I had done that, I could see why it's worth it.
+I had to sweat through a complicated set-up, but once I had done that, I could see why it was worth it.

 Test 2: Cappuccino

 I tested both dairy and oat milk and this was brilliant across the board.
-Silky, smooth, and a little sweet, adding it to my flavor packed espresso made for one of the best coffees that I've ever tasted, balancing out all the hard work that I had to endure in the set-up process.
+Silky, smooth, and a little sweet, adding it to my flavor-packed espresso made for one of the best coffees that I've ever tasted, balancing out all the hard work that I had to endure in the set-up process.

 Cleaning, storage, and maintenance

 Cleaning this machine is easy.
 You let the steam out and ensure that every part of the stainless steel is left sparkling.
-All the different pipes and dials disguise any unwanted fingerprints really well, so this is a pretty low maintenance machine.
+All the different pipes and dials disguise any unwanted fingerprints really well, so this is a pretty low-maintenance machine.

 As for storage, don't even think about it.
 This is made to be admired.
 It makes a countertop statement.
 It's also heavy, gets hot, and is an awkward shape to store.
 If you commit to one of these, you will have to show it off.